-The software is one component of our offering.

-We’ve never had an IT department reject the software.
+The software is just one component of our offering, and we've never had an IT department reject the software.

-It sometimes takes a few weeks to go through the IT Office's standard approval process (university IT teams are very busy helping everyone out!).
-So if you anticipate IT will want to review some information, we encourage you to initiate that request early after seeing our demo.
+It sometimes takes a few weeks to go through the IT Office's approval process (university IT teams are super busy helping everyone out!).
+If you anticipate IT would like to review some information, we encourage you to initiate that request early after seeing our demo.

 At any point, if you decide weÃ¢ÂÂre not the right fit for you (or vice versa), we'll just part ways professionally.